Mary Leunig

 Mary Leunig (born 1950) is an Australian visual artist who has had work featured in such publications as The Age, Meanjin, Nation Review, Heat Magazine, AWU Magazine, Time, Penthouse, Der Rabe, and The Meatworkers Journal.

 Life and career

 Mary Leunig grew up in Maidstone, Melbourne where she attended Footscray North State School and Maribyrnong High School.
 Leunig has two sisters, and her brother, Michael Leunig (1945–2024), was also a popular and accomplished cartoonist and poet.

 She began studying art at Prahran Institute of Technology, and later Preston Institute of Technology, where she completed her studies, majoring in drawing and printmaking.
 Her future husband was also a student at Prahran.

 Her cartoons are drawn in pen and watercolour with black lines and vibrant colours.
 Her work often includes political and feminist themes and usually contains elements that are humorous or confronting.

 Personal life

-Leunig married Leon Norster (born 1950) and they have two children.
-She became estranged from her parents, brother Michael, and also from her children, whom she depicted as fascist and capitalistic in cartoons.
-She lives and works in Merton in the Strathbogie Ranges of Victoria.
+Leunig married Leon Norster (born 1950) Sand they have two children.
+She lives and works in Bendigo Victoria (Australia).